 Using the Business Unit Layout when Editing Budget Formulas

-Switch the layout to Business Units and choose an account.
-Select one or more (or all) projects and then enter a formula to apply to them all.
+Select Accounts in the left menu and choose an account to see all the business units.
+Tick one or more (or all) projects and then enter a formula to apply to them all.
 This is a great way to set the Cost of Sales as a percentage of Revenue for all your projects.
 Or Superannuation as a percentage of wages.

 Copying Formulas